wavemaker/docs/learn/app-development/wavemaker-overview/wavemaker-11-beta.md

 We are back with a new release, and we can't wait to share all the great features and updates waiting for you in WaveMaker 11 beta.

 With every new release, our goal is consistent.
-It is to simplify a low-code platform for developers and consultants to bring your app ideas to life faster.
-Also, remain sustainable and reusable.
-While we are at it, we continue to provide great flexibility to customize components and services as a solution at its core and take advantage of several open-source integrations on our way.
+It is to simplify the low-code platform for developers and consultants to bring app ideas to life faster.
+While we are at it, we continue to provide great flexibility to customize app components and services that are completely reusable at their core—and take advantage of several open-source integrations on our way.
 Let's see what we got this year.

-WaveMaker 11 beta release features significant advancements shaping the practicality of the low-code development in a big way, especially for mobile consumers this time.
-Additionally, we touched all security points and covered you with extensive tooling capabilities, keeping the low code roots in mind and staying up-to-date with the tech demands.
+WaveMaker 11 beta release features significant advancements shaping the practicality of the low-code development for mobile consumers in a big way.
+Additionally, we touched all security points and covered you with extensive tooling capabilities, keeping the low code roots in mind.

 ## Introducing React Native in WaveMaker